bootlin/custom_tests_tool/README.md

 source env/bin/activate
 pip install -r requirements.txt
 ```

+Note: If you have Python2 and Python3 installed in your system, you must use `pip3`
+to install dependencies because this tool needs Python3's modules.

   * That file can help you a lot not providing every argument every time you run
 the script: